roc-streaming/roc-toolkit/CONTRIBUTING.md

 * **Warnings**

-    If possible, ensure you code builds with `--enable-werror` option with major compilers, preferably recent `clang` and `gcc`.
+    If possible, ensure that your code builds with `--enable-werror` option with major compilers, preferably recent `clang` and `gcc`.
 Running `scons tidy` may be also useful.
 See details in [INSTALL](INSTALL.md).

 * **Tests**